 Pay for Performance - We tie pay to performance.
-The majority of NEO pay is not guaranteed.
-We set financial goals for corporate and business unit performance.
+The majority of NEO pay is not guaranteed but is generally conditioned upon the achievement of pre-determined financial goals related to corporate and business unit performance.

 Mitigate Undue Risk - Our compensation practices are designed to discourage excessive risk-taking as related to performance and payout under our compensation programs.